We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The Serta brand has been around for a while.
 The first Perfect Sleeper mattress was launched in 1931, 2 years before the Serta brand name was introduced.
 Despite their experience in the industry, however, Serta gets relatively low ratings online.

-The brand has 3 out of 5 stars on Trustpilot, with reviews citing bad experiences with warranties and returns.
-Serta is not accredited by the Better Business Bureau and has an F on the site, with 40 complaints closed in just the last 12 months.
+The brand has 2 out of 5 stars on Trustpilot, with reviews citing bad experiences with warranties and returns.
+Serta isn’t accredited by the Better Business Bureau and has an F on the site, with 40 complaints closed in just the past 12 months.

-In early 2022, Serta recalled about 800 of their Perfect Sleeper mattresses that were manufactured in summer 2021.
-The mattresses posed a fire hazard because they did not meet the mandatory federal flammability standard for mattresses.
+In early 2022, Serta worked with the Consumer Product Safety Commission to voluntarily recall about 800 of their Perfect Sleeper mattresses that were manufactured in summer 2021.
+The mattresses posed a fire hazard because they didn’t meet the mandatory federal flammability standard for mattresses.

 Consumers who had been using the mattresses received a replacement free of charge.
 No incidents or injuries were reported in association with the recall.